 BEFORE YOU DOUGH

-Place the potato chunks in a pot of salted water over a high heat.
+Place the Potato chunks in a pot of salted water over a high heat.
 Pop on a lid and bring to the boil.
 Once boiling, remove the lid and reduce the heat.
 Allow to simmer for 10-15 minutes until cooked through and soft.
 Remove from the heat on completion and drain.
 In a bowl, mash the cooked potato with a potato masher or fork until smooth.
 Set aside to cool slightly.
 Once slightly cooled, add ¾ of the flour (about 150ml), the grated cheese, and seasoning.
 Tip out onto a flat surface.
 Using your hands, gently knead the dough until fully combined.

 ALL YOU KNEAD IS GNOCCHI